-Apple's "Places" trademark filing hints at social networking service for iOS usersAlex Wagner - Deputy Managing Editor, News Desk
+Apple's "Places" trademark filing hints at social networking service for iOS usersAlex Wagner - Editorial Director of News and Content

 Apple may not have had much success with Ping, their music-based social networking service, but a new patent has revealed that they may be getting ready to give social networking another go.
 On February 23rd, Apple filed to trademark "Places" in both Europe and China.
 After diving into the filings, it was discovered that the trademark covers four different international classes, but the real meat lies in the last one, international class 045, which has to do with "Online social networking services; providing a social networking website; assisting in the locating of people using a global positioning system (GPS)."
 By the sound of it, Places could end up becoming a social networking service that lets users find their iOS device-owning friends using the GPS on the device.
 Outside of that, there isn't much known about Places just yet.